-But this strategy is not simply about GCSE resits, it is about the continual development of the literacy skills of all learners.
-Just imagine the qualification with a different title: ‘Level 3 Expert Learning Skills’.
+But this strategy is not simply about GCSE resits, it is about the continual development of all learners’ literacy skills.
+Just imagine the qualification with a different title such as: ‘Level 3 Expert Learning Skills’.
 The rewards for all can be substantial, improving the high-grade and high value-added rates of main qualifications.
-Being a significant win for learners and an easy win for teachers, this strategy is a must for any education provider wanting to avoid an Ofsted nightmare.
+Being a significant win for learners, and an easy win for teachers, this strategy is a must for any education provider wanting to avoid an Ofsted nightmare.

 Information for potential delegates